octokit/octopoller.rb/README.md

 ```
 ## Usage

 Octopoller exposes a single function `poll`.
-Here is what what the API looks like:
+Here is what the API looks like:
 ```ruby
 # Polls until success
 # Re-runs when the block returns `:re_poll`